-If you find a good college with a great soccer team and you can continue your education whilst playing, then you’re keeping your options open until you’re scouted.
+If you find a good college with a great soccer team and can continue your education while playing, you’re keeping your options open until you’re scouted.

 On the field, playing soccer in college will give you a new set of dynamics with a new coach, new teammates, and new talent to play against.

-This may be a necessary stepping stone to make the leap into professional sports.
+This may be a necessary stepping stone to leap pro sports.

-Depending on the college you go to, you should focus your studies around a sports-based theme.
+Depending on your college, you should focus your studies around a sports-based theme.
 The technical lessons you can learn in the classroom will give you an upper hand over other players.

-Check to see which college you could go to that offer these sports-based course to enhance your chance to make it pro in soccer;
+Check to see which college you could go to that offer this sports-based course to enhance your chance to make it pro in soccer;

 College Courses for Soccer Players